vielhuber/syncdb/README.md

 }
 ```

-You can find more complex examples in the profiles folder.
+You can find more examples in the profiles folder.

 ## Usage